souris-dev/Lyrics-Generator-Model/README.md

 # Lyrics Generator Model
-A lyrics generation model using an RNN with stacked LSTMs (CuDNNLSTMs), implemented using Keras.
+A lyrics generation model using stacked LSTMs (CuDNNLSTMs), implemented using Keras.

 Currently, only Taylor Swift's style is available here, as the dataset for her songs was easily available [here](https://www.kaggle.com/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums) at Kaggle.